Frequently Asked Questions¶

 HTTP/1.1 503 Service Unavailable Content-Type: text/plain Connection: close Content-Length: 44 Percona XtraDB Cluster Node is not synced.

-A: XtraDB Cluster populates write set in memory before replication and this sets one limit for how large transactions make sense.
-There are wsrep variables for max row count and max size of of write set to make sure that server is not running out of memory.
+Percona XtraDB Cluster populates write set in memory before replication, and this sets the limit for the size of transactions that make sense.
+There are wsrep variables for maximum row count and maximum size of write set to make sure that the server does not run out of memory.

-A: Then Quorum mechanism in XtraDB Cluster will decide what nodes can accept traffic and will shutdown nodes that not belong to quorum.
-Later when the failure is fixed, the nodes will need to copy data from working cluster.
+The quorum mechanism in Percona XtraDB Cluster will decide what nodes can accept traffic and will shut down the nodes that do not belong to the quorum.
+Later when the failure is fixed, the nodes will need to copy data from the working cluster.

 wsrep_provider_options="pc.ignore_sb = yes"

-You may need to open up to 4 ports if you are using firewall.
+You may need to open up to four ports if you are using a firewall:

-Port for group communication, default 4567.
-It can be changed by the option:
+Port for group communication (default is 4567).
+It can be changed using the following option:

 wsrep_provider_options ="gmcast.listen_addr=tcp://0.0.0.0:4010; "

-Port for State Transfer, default 4444.
-It can be changed by the option:
+Port for State Snaphot Transfer (default is 4444).
+It can be changed using the following option:

-Port for Incremental State Transfer, default port for group communication + 1 (4568).
-It can be changed by the option:
+Port for Incremental State Transfer (default is port for group communication + 1 or 4568).
+It can be changed using the following option:

 wsrep_provider_options = "ist.recv_addr=10.11.12.206:7777; "

-A: There is no “async” mode, all commits are synchronous on all nodes.
-Or, to be fully correct, the commits are “virtually” synchronous.
-Which means that transaction should pass “certification” on nodes, not physical commit.
-“Certification” means a guarantee that transaction does not have conflicts with another transactions on corresponding node.
+Percona XtraDB Cluster does not support “async” mode, all commits are synchronous on all nodes.
+To be precise, the commits are “virtually” synchronous, which means that the transaction should pass “certification” on nodes, not physical commit.
+“Certification” means a guarantee that the transaction does not have conflicts with other transactions on the corresponding node.